What is RHAM Youth Football and Cheer?

 What are the maximum number of players on a team?

 In Football, the maximum number of players is 35 unless the number of returning players exceeds 35.
 If, with returning players, the team is over 35 players, the total number of returning players on the team shall not exceed 40 players.
 Once a football team reaches 35 participants and once the teams enter the second week of practice, no further players will be taken from the waiting list.
 In Cheerleading, the maximum number of cheerleaders on a cheer squad is 30.

 What will my child need for the first day of practice?

 All participants will need to have a completed physical, signed by a doctor with a date in the year of the current season, turned in prior to the first day of practice.
-An NCFL physical form will be provided in the registration information, however, a physician may utilize any form he/she desires, parents will still need to sign the NCFL form.
+The details of what medical form is required is coming soon.
 A period of conditioning is required for all football participants prior to any practices in pads.
 During this condition period all players will wear helmets, athletic shorts, t-shirts and football cleats.
 All football players must always have a mouth guard.
 Participants should bring water to all practices.
 Please note, that NO jewelry is to be worn.
 This includes bracelets, earrings, necklaces and watches

 When is the first day of practice?

 The first day of practice is the first week in August.
 The actual date changes from year to year, so please check our Events Calendar.